vmware/container-service-extension/docs/CSE_CONFIG.md

 #          server, it's used to tie in various segments of the config file
 #          together.
 #       c.
 The field 'vc' represents the name with which the Enterprise PKS
-#          vCenter is registered in vCD.
+#          vCenter is registered in VCD.
 #       d.
 The field 'cpi' needs to be retrieved by executing
 #          'bosh cpi-config' on Enterprise PKS set up.
 #   2. pks_accounts: